 Piping support plays a very crucial role in the proper functioning of piping systems.
 Pipe support carries the pipe weight with contents.
 To maintain the integrity of the piping system, A pipe must be supported following a proper pipe support span.
 Pipe support engineering is very critical for the success of any project as an accurate and judicious selection of piping support is required.
 Pipes as irregular space frames are not self-supporting so must be supported.
 Piping Loads are transmitted from pipe to supporting structures with the help of pipe supports.
 Proper pipe support knowledge during the layout stage is advantageous.

-Difference between Pipe Support and Pipe Restraint
+Difference Between Pipe Support and Pipe Restraint

 The term “Restraints” is invariably used for pipe supports.
 However, there is little difference between pipe support and restraint.
 Pipe supports are used to support the piping system by carrying the vertical load whereas pipe restraints limit the movements of the pipe so take care of the horizontal loads.
 So from the definition, Simple Rest is pipe support but Guide and line stops are pipe restraints.
 Normally, All pipe restraints come in combination with piping supports.
-Pipe support and restraints combinedly can be said pipe support systems.
+Pipe support and restraints, combined can be said pipe support systems.
 Henceforth, the term pipe support refers to the pipe support system.

-Purpose or Functions of piping support
+Purpose or Functions of Piping Support

 The various functions that pipe support serves are as follows:

-- To prevent Pipe stresses in excess of allowable.
+• To prevent Pipe stresses above allowable.

-- To eliminate the Leakages in joints.
+• To eliminate the Leakages in joints.

-- To absorb Excessive Line Vibrations.
+• To absorb Excessive Line Vibrations.

-- To counter the undesirable effects of Seismic, wind, water hammer, slug, and other dynamic loadings.
+• To counter the undesirable effects of Seismic, wind, water hammer, slug, and other dynamic loadings.

-- To remove unintentional disengagement (lift-off) of piping from its supports.
+• To remove unintentional disengagement (lift-off) of piping from its supports.

-- To prevent excessive pipe sag (Normally more than 10 mm for process piping and 2.5 mm for power piping; 12.5 mm for GRE/GRP piping)
+• To prevent excessive pipe sag (Normally more than 10 mm for process piping, 2.5 mm for power piping; and 12.5 mm for GRE/GRP piping)

-- To eliminate exposure of elements to temperature extremes, outside their design limit.
+• To eliminate exposure of elements to temperature extremes, outside their design limit.

-- To redirect pipe thermal movements in the favorable direction.
+• To redirect pipe thermal movements in the favorable direction.

-- to reduce excessive loading in support itself
+• To reduce excessive loading in support itself.

 For the proper working of the piping system, it has to be supported properly.
 The major purpose of pipe supports can be elaborated as follows: